The Buck Shot Show

 The Buck Shot Show was a local children's television series that aired on CFCN Television in Calgary, Alberta, Canada from 1967 to 1997.
 From 1967 to 1992 it was a daily program, airing at noon.
 From 1992 to 1997 it aired Saturday and Sunday mornings.
 At the time of its cancellation it was the longest-running children's TV show in Canadian history.

 The show's host, the avuncular, cowboy-hatted Buck Shot, was played by Calgary entertainer Ron Barge.
 Other characters included Benny the Bear, Clyde the Owl and Farley, all performed by puppeteers Jim Lewis and Phil Gordon-Cooper.
+Following the television show's end, Barge and puppeteer Jim Lewis continued to perform around Calgary until 2015.

 The theme music for the series was "The Elephant Never Forgets", a playful version of Beethoven's "Turkish March" from 1970 composed by electronic music pioneer Jean-Jacques Perrey.